giulioleoni/DataStructures_C/README.md

 }
 ```

-Instead, in double-linked lists, I was able to split the removal of an item into two steps, search and remove, without having to do two loops
+Instead, in doubly linked lists, I was able to split the removal of an item into two steps, search and remove, without having to do two loops

 ``` c
 void DoublyListRemoveValue(doublyListItem** head, int value)